DogeDark/dioxus-logger/README.md

 -----

-`dioxus-logger` is a (planned-to-be) feature-rich logger that uses the `log` crate to provide a standard interface for all your logging needs.
+`dioxus-logger` is a (planned-to-be) feature-rich logger for [Dioxus](https://dioxuslabs.com/) that uses the `log` crate to provide a standard interface for all your logging needs.

 **Current & Planned Features**
 - [x] stdio logging (Web, Desktop) - Mobile to come